Mydex Terms For Members

 Contact us: If you have any questions, or need support for your use of our Services, you can contact us in a number of ways.
 See firstname.lastname@example.org for more details.

 Our Services: Our Services give you the tools to manage your Data and control who you allow to access it.
 Our Services are provided free of charge to Members.
-We charge fees to Connections who wish to use our Services and access Data.
+We charge fees to Subscribers who wish to use our Services and access Data.

 Your Data is stored by us or a Certified PDS Provider in an encrypted form that neither we nor the Certified PDS Provider can read.

-In accordance with our terms, the Permissions granted by you and our Charter, we shall allow your Connections to access specific attributes of your Data to the extent agreed by you under a Data Sharing Agreement.
+In accordance with our terms, the Permissions granted by you and our Charter, we shall allow your Subscribers to access specific attributes of your Data to the extent agreed by you under a Data Sharing Agreement.
 For these purposes, Mydex itself will be your first Connection.

 Changes to these terms: From time to time we may be required to make changes to these terms to reflect changes in relevant laws and/or regulatory requirements.
 We may also revise these terms to reflect changes in market conditions affecting our business, changes in technology or our business model, and changes in our systems.
 Wherever reasonably possible we will consult with you prior to making any changes that (in our reasonable opinion) will affect your use of our Services by publishing a consultation paper on our Site inviting responses.